jdcaicedo251/transmilenio-covid/README.md

 # Analysis of BRT demand by socio-economics during the COVID-19 pandemic
-This repository contains the data  processing and analysis for the resutls shown in "Analysis of BRT demand by socio-economics during the COVID-19 pandemic".
+This repository contains the data  processing and analysis for the resutls shown in "Analysis of BRT demand by socio-economics during the COVID-19 pandemic: Case study of Bogota".

-Validation data is publicacly availabe at: https://datosabiertos-transmilenio.hub.arcgis.com
+Smartcard transaction data is publicly availabe at: https://datosabiertos-transmilenio.hub.arcgis.com